-If you are enrolled in the Value Plus Option and you participate in the Health Care Flexible Spending Account (see "Covered Expenses" in the Health Care Flexible Spending Account section), your retail drug out-of-pocket expenses are eligible for reimbursement.
+If you are enrolled in the VALUE Medical Option and you participate in the Health Care Flexible Spending Account (HCFSA), your eligible retail drug out-of-pocket expense is reimbursable under your FSA (see "Covered Expenses" in the Health Care Flexible Spending Account section).
+If you have funds in your Health Incentive Account (HIA), you can use those funds to pay eligible retail drug out-of-pocket expenses once your HCFSA funds have been exhausted.

-If you have questions concerning your prescription drug benefit, call the Medco Member Services number on your Medco ID card.
+If you have questions concerning your prescription drug coverage, call the Express Scripts Member Services number on your Express Scripts ID card.
+(Your ID card may still reflect "Express Scripts")